Pita Taufatofua: Personal life

 Taufatofua grew up with his parents and six siblings in a one-bedroom house in Tonga, which the family lost in a tropical storm.
 As an adult he splits his time between his home nation and Brisbane, Australia.

 Taufatofua is a UNICEF ambassador and spends time working with homelessness charities, including at Sandgate House training homeless children to develop independent living skills.
 He also works to raise awareness of global warming, which threatens his island nation of Tonga.

-He is a motivational speaker and in 2018 he published a book called The Motivation Station: An Essential Guide to Becoming Your Greatest Version.
+Taufatofua is a motivational speaker and in 2018 he published a book called The Motivation Station: An Essential Guide to Becoming Your Greatest Version.
 He was a speaker at the 2018 MIT Solve, which was headlined by Canadian Prime Minister Justin Trudeau.

-He has an engineering degree and as of 2016 is working on his master's degree.
+Taufatofua has an engineering degree and as of 2016 is working on his master's degree.
 He has also worked as a model beginning at age eighteen.

 In 2022, Taufatofua reported on Instagram that his father and other family members were among those affected by the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami.
 He also made a fundraiser on the website GoFundMe, to provide money for relief to Tonga following the tsunami.